avatarsdk/metaperson-vr-quest-sample/README.md

 * Find a `SceneHandler` object in the `Hierarchy` and provide `Client Id` and `Client Secret` to `Account Credentials` component.
 ![Provide Client Credentials](./Documentation/Images/credentials_in_unity.JPG "Provide Client Credentials")
 * Import the [Vuplex Web View for Android with Gecko Engine](https://store.vuplex.com/webview/android-gecko) plugin if you have it.
-* Install the [MetaPerson Creator android application](https://metaperson.avatarsdk.com/apps/android/com.itseez3d.metaperson.creator.1.5.0.apk) if you are going to use it.
+* Install the [MetaPerson Creator Android application](https://metaperson.avatarsdk.com/apps/android/com.itseez3d.metaperson.creator.1.5.0.apk) if you are going to use it.
 * Build and run a Quest application with the `Assets/AvatarSDK/MetaPerson/VRQuestSample/Scenes/VRQuestMetaPersonSample.unity` scene.

 Inside the application:
-* Press the `Show Web Page` button to show [MetaPerson Creator](https://metaperson.avatarsdk.com/) page if you have imported the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko) plugin.
+* Press the `Show Web Page` button to show the [MetaPerson Creator](https://metaperson.avatarsdk.com/) page if you have imported the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko) plugin.
-* Or you can run the [MetaPerson Creator android application](https://metaperson.avatarsdk.com/apps/android/com.itseez3d.metaperson.creator.1.5.0.apk) by pressing the `Run Application` button.
+* Or you can run the [MetaPerson Creator Android application](https://metaperson.avatarsdk.com/apps/android/com.itseez3d.metaperson.creator.1.5.0.apk) by pressing the `Run Application` button.
 ![UI of the sample](./Documentation/Images/sample_ui.JPG "UI of the sample")
 * You can select any of the sample models or create a personal avatar.
 * Once you finished an avatar's customization, press the `Export` button to download it and show it in the VR sample scene.